adaptech-cz/Tesseract4Android/tesseract4android/src/main/cpp/tesseract/src/README.md

 Tesseract was originally developed at Hewlett-Packard Laboratories Bristol and at Hewlett-Packard Co, Greeley Colorado between 1985 and 1994, with some more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
-Since 2006 it is developed by Google.
+From 2006 until November 2018 it was developed by Google.

 The latest (LSTM based) stable version is **[4.1.1](https://github.com/tesseract-ocr/tesseract/releases/tag/4.1.1)**, released on December 26, 2019.
 Latest source code is available from [master branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/master).